jjloomis/soundslides-basics/creating-a-folder-of-keeper-pics.md

 1. Connect to your class folder using a [JAMS Lab](https://jjloomis.gitbooks.io/file-and-folder-management/content/connecting-in-jams-lab.html) or [Campus Computer Lab Mac](https://jjloomis.gitbooks.io/file-and-folder-management/content/connecting-in-ccl.html).
 2. [Drill down in the folder tree](https://jjloomis.gitbooks.io/file-and-folder-management/content/navigating-folder-tree.html) until you are in your class folder.
 3. Press `Control` \(on keyboard\) and click in your class folder.
 In the fly-out menu, select `New Folder`.
-4. Name the new folder `keeper-pics`.
+4. Name the new folder `keeper-pics-[project-name]`.
+Replace [project-name] with name relavent to your project.
+Follow file and folder naming conventions.